 defineHeatingWorkroomMqtt MQTT_BRIDGE MAX_15504f

-This creates the module “HeatingWorkroomMqtt” of type “MQTT_BRIDGE” and links it to the already existing module “MAX_15504f”.
+This creates the module "HeizungArbeitszimmerMqtt" of type "MQTT_BRIDGE" and links it to the already existing module "MAX_15504f".

-There is also the attribute “publishReading_XYZ”.
-This causes the MQTT bridge to automatically forward all updates on the reading “XYZ” to the specified topic.
+For this purpose there is the attribute "publishReading_XYZ".
+This causes the MQTT bridge to automatically forward all updates on the reading "XYZ" to the specified topic.

 attr HeizArbeitszimmerMqtt publishReading_temperature heizung/Arbeitszimmer/temperature